cursorless-dev/cursorless-talon/docs/README.md

 * `"pre that"`
 * `"round wrap that"`

-#### Transformations
+#### Modifiers
-Transformations can be applied to any mark to modify its extent.
+Modifiers can be applied to any mark to modify its extent.
 This is commonly used to refer to larger syntactic elements within a source code document.

-Note that if the mark is `"this"`, and you have multiple cursors, the transformation will be applied to each cursor individually.
+Note that if the mark is `"this"`, and you have multiple cursors, the modifiers will be applied to each cursor individually.

 ##### Syntactic scopes
 |Term|Syntactic element|